 We have counseled many family business clients, helping them address this age-old question.
-Whether our clients are founders or next-generation owner-operators of family businesses, our experience is that they will be confronted with a complex set of issues specific to both family and family business ownership.
+Whether our clients are founders or next-generation owner-operators of family businesses, our experience is that they will be confronted with a complex set of issues specific to both family wealth and family business.

 Our areas of focus include the following:

 Defining the Legacy and the Future of the Business

 Many successful families create legacies.
 In families that manage multigenerational family businesses, legacy is often deliberately built, enhanced and passed from generation to generation.
 For family business owners, legacy is about more than what it means to be a member of the family.
 It extends to the role the family business plays for its employees and the communities in which it operates.

 Knowing the value of business is as important as knowing the value of any other asset the family may own, including real estate, investment portfolio, etc. Determining the value of the business is the starting point and an integral part of any planning process for capital policies, distributions, buyouts, transfers, successions, etc.

 Capital policies are an important component of any business.
 For family businesses, these policies address important topics like allocation of capital, permissibility of raising equity and resultant ownership dilution, leverage, selling and redeeming shares and shareholder distributions.
 As an advisor, capital allocator, and a private company, our firm has a deep knowledge of working with family businesses to frame these policies.

 Many family businesses have family members who own shares but do not work at the company.
 As such, it is important to set policies for generating liquidity for shareholders and communicate them effectively.
 Family shareholders want to know if they will receive distributions and if they can redeem or transfer shares.
 They also want to have a voice in return expectations inherent in owning shares.
 Successful businesses often extoll the virtues of long-term ownership for family members and how patient capital can benefit the value of the business and family over time.